 This is my favorite hiking boot because of its durability, water resistance, toe cap, and traction.
 Plus, the price point of $80- $150 (depending on your size) isn’t bad either.
 These hiking boots are worth the investment!

 On the other hand, hiking shoes are a good choice for shorter hikes or hikes on well-maintained trails.
-They are lighter and more breathable than hiking boots, making them more comfortable for warm-weather hikes.
-Look for shoes with a sturdy sole and good traction to prevent slips and falls.

-When selecting footwear, make sure to try them on and walk around in them to ensure a proper fit.
 When you try them on, you shouldn’t feel the need to break them in, but it’s a good idea to do it anyway before your hike to avoid blisters and discomfort.

-What to Wear Hiking
+What to Wear Hiking?

-You don’t have to buy the most expensive jacket or pants to go for a hike.
 You just need to wear clothing made with the right materials to keep you comfortable and protected from the elements.

-Layering for Weather
+Layering Clothes for Various Weather Conditions

-The weather can change quickly when you’re out on a hike, so always be prepared.
-Layering your clothing is the best way to adjust to changing temperatures.
-Start with a moisture-wicking base layer to keep sweat away from your skin.
 Add a mid-layer for warmth, such as a fleece or down vest, and top it off with a waterproof and breathable outer layer to protect you from wind and rain.

 Our Pick